|Kendall Amateur Radio Society|

 http://www.arrl.org/outgoing-qsl-service.
 The cost is:

 ARRL outgoing QSL service to a Country's Bureau for further distribution.
 See: http://www.arrl.org/outgoing-qsl-service.
-The cost is:$2 for 10 or fewer cards in one envelope. $3 for 11-20 cards in one envelope, or 75 cents per ounce, for packages with 21 or more cards.
+The cost is:$2 for 10 or fewer cards in one envelope. $3 for 11-20 cards in one envelope, or 75 cents per ounce for packages with 21 or more cards.
 [For example, a package containing 1.5 pounds of cards -- 24 ounces, or about 225 cards -- will cost $18.]
 There are no transaction service fees.
+This a/o Dec, 2022.
+Check <https://www.arrl.org/qsl-service> and then the link for Outgoing QSL Service for any change.

 But what if the Country has no